 Keep an eye out for your letter in the paper and please, please share it with us if it's published.
 As soon as you see it, pop it up into the Facebook group or email us a screen shot or photo of the article with the publication details.

-Sending a media release to local, state and national media is a great way to tell journalists about your event, stunt or action.
+Running an event, stunt, or action about climate action?
+Sending a media release to local, state and national media is a great way to tell journalists about it and build some hype.

 Check out this media release toolkit for tips and advice, and a sample media release template.

 To help time-poor journos and increase the changes of getting your event or story published, use this media package toolkit to pull together a package of photos, local facts, a spokesperson bio, quotes and background info.

 Got the media coming along to your event and need to know how to give a great interview?
 Have a look at our media interview toolkit for some top tips.